WHO WE ARE

 CHRIS SWEETMAN, DIRECTOR

-Chris is an experienced leader, consultant and facilitator, having worked in and around the financial and professional services sector for the last 20 years.
+Chris is an experienced leader, consultant and facilitator, having worked in and around the financial, legal and professional services sector for the last 20 years.

 He began his career in the Competition Directorate of the European Commission in Brussels, before training and qualifying as a commercial lawyer with Blake Morgan.
 During his time there, he was seconded to the legal departments of RAC Motoring Services, the Welsh Government and the UK Department of Health, as well as to a business development role at PHS Group - identifying new targets for acquisition as part of the Group's growth strategy.